frandallfarmer/neohabitat/pushserver/public/docs/help/help.class.21.md

 # Die help

-DIE: DO rolls the die
+*Wanna try your luck?*

+Select **DO** while holding, or while pointing at the die to roll it for a random result.